Exercise Physiology (MS)

 - Completion of all prerequisite courses from the following list with a grade ≥3.0 on a 4-point scale: Exercise Physiology; Biomechanics/Structural Kinesiology; Anatomy & Physiology (minimum of six (6) credit hours).

-- Following review of materials listed above, eligible candidates will be invited to an interview with the selection committee where they will be provided with information about the program and will further discuss the content of their application.
+- Interview (eligible candidates will be invited to a virtual interview with the selection committee where they will be provided with information about the program and will further discuss the content of their application)

 Degree Requirements